-The Christmas lights get turned on November 22th, leaving shoppers feeling that extra holiday cosiness in the city.
+The Christmas lights get turned on November 20th, leaving shoppers feeling that extra holiday coziness in the city.

 The pleasant weather in Barcelona is perfect for walking, making the shopping experience fun and exciting, as you see the city while picking up Christmas gifts or maybe some gifts for yourself.

-In Barcelona, there are many options for the passionate shopper.
+In Barcelona, there are many options for passionate shoppers.
 Passeig de Gracia is the main shopping street of Barcelona.

 Passeig de Gracia is the street where everyone will find something that suits him or her.

 At Placa de Catalonia, check out El Corte Ingles.
 In this big warehouse, everything you need is at your fingertips all in one location.
 From clothes to makeup, to electronics, the perfect Christmas present is waiting to be discovered at El Corte Inglés.

 Is it raining on the day you choose to go shopping?
 No problem!
 Check out Arenas Centre Commercial.
 This building used to be a bullfighting ring and was transformed into a magnificent shopping center.

 Found at Placa Espanya, it is like no other shopping center construction you have ever seen before.
 Check out the cafes and restaurants on the roof for a beautiful view of the city and some tasty tapas.